Beanmasters/CodeVoyant-VisualStudio/README.md

 # Help Documentation

-This section serves as the user guide for CodeVoyant.
-It covers installation, setup, usage, tips, and licensing.
-Share this with users via your README or a dedicated documentation site.
-Use a friendly, instructional tone.

 ## Installation Guide

 **Prerequisites:** Microsoft Visual Studio 2022 (or later).
-(The extension is tested on VS2022; it should also work on VS2022 Community/Professional/Enterprise editions. *If VS2019 is supported, mention it here.*) An internet connection is required for using cloud AI providers (OpenAI/Azure).
+(The extension is tested on VS2022; it should also work on VS2022 Community/Professional/Enterprise editions. *If interested in VS2019, join or post an issue.* An internet connection is required for using cloud AI providers (OpenAI/Azure).

 **Installation Steps:**

 1. **Download & Install Extension:** Get CodeVoyant from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=YourName.CodeVoyant) or via Visual Studio’s **Extensions > Manage Extensions** dialog (search “CodeVoyant”).
 Click **Download** and follow prompts to install.
-   *Alternatively, if you have a .vsix file (from Gumroad or GitHub Releases), double-click the `.vsix` file to launch the VSIX Installer.*
+   *Alternatively, if you have a .vsix file from Gumroad or GitHub Releases, double-click the `.vsix` file to launch the VSIX Installer.*
-   After installation, restart Visual Studio if prompted.
+   After installation, restart Visual Studio.

 2. **Verify Installation:** Once Visual Studio reopens, go to **Extensions > Manage Extensions > Installed**.
 You should see **CodeVoyant** listed.
 Also, a new **CodeVoyant** command should be available (for example, in the code editor context menu or a top-level menu).
 The extension also adds an entry in **Tools > Options** for configuration.